carriercomm/go-to/SecurityReport.md

 ## Conclusion

-System Virtualization opens up new possibilities for auditing applications at IaaS level and inspecting activity as well as provide a fine grain mechanish to control resource consumption.
-System Virtualization also creates opprotunities for Cloud Broker and Cloud Auditors (accoring to NIST Reference Architecture).
+System Virtualization opens up new possibilities for auditing applications at IaaS level, inspecting activity and provide a fine grain mechanish to control resource consumption.
+System Virtualization also creates an opprotunities for Cloud Brokers and Cloud Auditors (for definitions see "NIST Reference Architecture").
+On the other hand it's not widely used in production deployments yet (there some early adopters - usually PaaS providers).
+Security is a major part of System Virtualization infrastructure, but to configure it properly one must have a deep understandings of a particular system's internals.
+Nevetheless System Vitualization might be de-facto standard for deploing systems in the Public Cloud as it allows to avoid Vendor Lock-In effect at Operating System level.

 ## References